-Carrying value of investment in subsidiary - Parent Company financial statements only
+Carrying value of investment in subsidiary - Parent company financial statements only

-The Parent Company had an investment in its subsidiary of £4,243,000 at the year ended 31 December 2023 (2022: £4,243,000).
-The Directors have confirmed the investment was being held at cost less provision for impairment.

-We identified a risk that the investment held within the Parent Company financial statements in its subsidiary may be impaired.
+The Company holds an investment in subsidiary with a carrying amount of £1,577,000 as at 31 December 2024 (2023: £4,243,000).
+During the year, management recognised an impairment loss of £2,666,000 (2023: £nil) based on impairment indicators in accordance with IAS 36 Impairment of assets.
+We identified a risk that the investment held within the parent company financial statements in its subsidiaries may be further impaired.

-Management's assessment of the recoverable amount of the investment in its subsidiary requires estimation and judgement around assumptions used.
-Management had assessed the recoverable amount to be at least the net asset value of the investment.
+Management's assessment of the recoverable amount of investments in subsidiaries requires estimation and judgement around assumptions used.
 Changes to assumptions could lead to material changes in the estimated recoverable amount, impacting the value of investment in the subsidiary and impairment charges.

-Carrying value of goodwill and other intangible assets - Group financial statements
+Carrying value of intangible assets - Group financial statements